How do the Meetings work?

 Working and Steering Groups

 Small informal groups are set up as required to consider specific issues in more detail when necessary.
-Such groups currently include the Neighbourhood Plan Steering Group, the Grants Working Party and the Community Asset Transfer Working Group looking into the asset transfer of Honley Transfer.
+Such groups included the Neighbourhood Plan Steering Group, the Grants Working Party and the Community Asset Transfer Working Group looking into the asset transfer of Honley Library.

-If appropriate, a working/steering group may be extended, to include representatives of local community groups, businesses and individuals, e.g. the Neighbourhood Plan Steering Group now has a wider representative than just Members of the Council, to make valid and sustained contributions to the Neighbourhood Plan process.
+If appropriate, a working/steering group may be extended, to include representatives of local community groups, businesses and individuals, e.g. the Neighbourhood Plan Steering Group had a wider community representation than just Members of the Council, to make valid and sustained contributions to the Neighbourhood Plan process.